 Our dreams and want to change the world.
 (Karl Popper)

 There will be a good government only when philosophers become kings or kings become philosophers.
 (Plato)

-Audaces iuvat luck.
+Audaces fortuna iuvat.
 (Virgil)

-If a man is kind to a stranger, it shows to be a citizen of the world, and his heart is not an island, separated from the others, but a continent that brings them together.
+If a man is kind to a stranger, he shows to be a citizen of the world, and his heart is not an island, separated from the others, but a continent that brings them together.
 (Francis Bacon)